nelsonomoi/php-technical-questions/README.md

 - we use double-quoted strings when you need to include variables or special characters.

-## 2. Describe the principles of Object-Oriented Programming (OOP) in PHP.
+### 2. Describe the principles of Object-Oriented Programming (OOP) in PHP.
 How do you define a class and create objects in PHP?
 Provide an example of a class and its instantiation.
 Principles of OOP in PHP:
-- '**Encapsulation**': Bundling data and methods that operate on that data within a single unit (class).
+- **Encapsulation**: Bundling data and methods that operate on that data within a single unit (class).
-- '**Inheritance**': A class can inherit properties and methods from another class.
+- **Inheritance**: A class can inherit properties and methods from another class.
-- '**Polymorphism**': The ability to present the same interface for different underlying forms (data types).
+- **Polymorphism**: The ability to present the same interface for different underlying forms (data types).
-- '**Abstraction**': Hiding the complex implementation details and showing only the necessary features of an object.
+- **Abstraction**: Hiding the complex implementation details and showing only the necessary features of an object.

 Defining a class and creating objects:
 ```php
 class Car {
     // Properties